 Assess the potential impacts on the ecological values of the area arising from the construction, operation and decommissioning of the project including clearing, salvaging or removal of vegetation.
-Cover terrestrial and aquatic environments.
+Cover terrestrial and aquatic (marine and freshwater) environments, including any potentially impacted benthic and inter-tidal communities, seagrass beds and mangroves.
 Assess the potentially significant environmental impacts on any plants and animals, whether on or off the project site, due to any alterations to the local surface and ground water environment.